LulububuSoftwareGmbH/boltredirector/readme.md

 Installation
 ------------

-Install the extension by copying the downloaded `Redirector` directory into the `extensions` directory.
-Then, activate by adding `Redirector` to the array of enabled extensions in the main `app/config/config.yml` file:
+The latest stable version of Redirector is included in the [bolt/bolt] (http://github.com/bolt/bolt).
+To activate it, simply enable the extension by adding `Redirector` to `enabled_extensions` in `app/config/config.yml`:

 ```yml
 enabled_extensions: [ Redirector ]
 ```

-You can also grab the extension as a:

-1. [zip ball] [3]
-2. [tar ball] [4]

 301 away!
 ---------